Monthly Newsletter

 Autumn Trace: Evelyn Stemen, Karen Bucher

-Homebound: Ron Reed, Donna Toole, Florence Linn, Louise Walter, Barb Bilger (cards only), and Betty Mosher (cards only), Joyce Lawrence, Chick Harker, Marilyn Fry, Joyce Butler
+Homebound: Ron Reed, Donna Toole, Florence Linn, Louise Walter, Barb Bilger (cards only), and Betty Mosher (cards only), Joyce Lawrence, Chick Harker, Marilyn Fry, Joyce Butler, Ellie Lambert

 * If you know anyone that is homebound or in a care facility, PLEASE let the office know.
 We want to be sure we are reaching out to all.